OFFIS-mosaik/mosaik/docs/tutorials/odysseus.rst

 =====================

-In contrast to the close coupling via mosaik protocol handler the coupling via `ZeroMQ <https://en.wikipedia.org/wiki/%C3%98MQ>`_ is more loose.
+In contrast to the close coupling via mosaik protocol handler the coupling via `ZeroMQ <https://zeromq.org/>`_ is more loose.
 Mosaik sends all data as data stream with ZeroMQ and Odysseus can even be closed and restarted during the simulation without affecting mosaik.
 This behaviour holds the risk of loosing data so it should only be used if this doesn't cause problems.

-First we have to install the following `features <http://wiki.odysseus.informatik.uni-oldenburg.de/display/ODYSSEUS/How+to+install+new+features>`_ for Odysseus:
+First we have to install the following `features <http://wiki.odysseus.informatik.uni-oldenburg.de/display/ODYSSEUS/How+to+install+new+features>`_ for Odysseus from incubation site:

-* wrapper / Zero MQ
+* Odysseus Wrapper Plugins / Zero MQ
-* server / key value processsing
-* wrapper / mosaik (only if you want to use the mosaik operator)
+* Odysseus Wrapper Plugins / mosaik (only if you want to use the mosaik operator)

+And from the update site:

+* Odysseus Odysseus_core Plugins / Json Wrapper

-After installing the feature we create a new Odysseus project and in the project a new Odysseus script file.
+After installing the features we create a new Odysseus project and in the project a new Odysseus script file.
 The messages sent by mosaik are formatted in JSON format and sent via ZeroMQ.
 So we have to choose the corresponding ZeroMQ transport handler and JSON protocol handler: